Nov 30, 2021

 It’s critical for organizations to be able to quickly respond, change, and adapt to market conditions.
-Temporary talent allows organization to engage resources on an on-demand basis.
+Temporary talent allows organizations to engage resources on an on-demand basis.

-Managers can make more informed hiring decisions at the time of need, and the processes and systems are in place to manage and mitigate the risk of contingent worker onboarding and administration across the entire worker lifecycle.
+A strong contingent workforce program will have the processes and systems in place to manage and mitigate the risk of contingent worker onboarding and administration across the entire worker lifecycle.

 Experienced contingent workers can often be engaged at short notice, and will bring an immediate, expert solution to an urgent project need.

 Employers have access to a broad talent pool to choose top candidates from – whether the candidates are sourced and engaged by a staffing agency partner or through an organization’s own direct sourcing efforts.
 This is especially beneficial for short -term projects and projects or positions that require specific skill sets that internal employees may not possess.

 Organizations also have greater access to expertise.
 Employers can find the skills and experience they need for a specific project or contract position that they cannot find internally.
 Organizations can access a growing pool of highly qualified talent to ensure that projects and work is completed properly and on time.